ENCCS/intermediate-mpi/content/derived-datatypes.rst

       .. tab:: Pack and unpack

-         1. Download the :download:`scaffold source code <code/pokemon-pack-unpack.c>`.
+         You can find a scaffold for the code in the ``content/code/day-1/05_pokemon-pack-unpack`` folder.
+You will have to
-            Open it and read through it.
+         complete the source code to compile and run correctly: follow the hints in the source file.
+A working solution is in the ``solution`` subfolder.

-         2. Pack the data in the ``message`` buffer.
+         #.
+Pack the data in the ``message`` buffer.
-         3. Unpack the ``message`` buffer into its component data.
+         #.
+Unpack the ``message`` buffer into its component data.

          Compile with::